sitihafsoh/sitihafsoh/README.md

 ![Blue Modern Gradient Technology LinkedIn Banner (1)](https://github.com/sitihafsoh/sitihafsoh/assets/107082735/f7d29bc3-2720-4323-b808-184c9258314c)

 # About Me 🧕
-Siti Hafsoh, S.E. is a recent graduate who is currently unemployed.
-She completed her degree in Islamic Banking and has experience working as a private tutor for students ranging from kindergarten to high school.
-Additionally, she has worked as an online shop administrator.
-Hafsoh is passionate about pursuing a career as a data scientist and is actively working towards achieving her dream.
+Hello, I'm Siti Hafsoh!
+I hold a Bachelor's degree in Islamic banking, which has provided me with a strong foundation in finance and banking.
+My interest has shifted to data and machine learning, and I'm now actively pursuing a career in this field.
+I've been building my skills through self-study, online courses, and bootcamps.
+My technical skills include **Python, SQL, Tableau, and spreadsheets**.
+I'm ready to apply my analytical abilities and passion for data to contribute to a data-driven team.

 # Courses 📔
 These are the courses I took to pursue my dream: